-A Hudson Valley Man Walks Across the U.S. for Veterans
+A Hudson Valley Man Walked Across the U.S. for Veterans

-Marist College professor Thomas Zurhellen embarks on a cross-country trek to raise awareness for veteran issues.
+Marist College professor Thomas Zurhellen embarked on a cross-country trek to raise awareness for veteran issues.

 Photos provided by Marist College Media Relations

-As for belongings, he's bringing only what he can carry.
-That means no tent, and no planning ahead on where he’ll stay each night.
+As for belongings, he brought only what he could carry.
+That meant no tent, and no planning ahead on where the Navy veteran, who served as a nuclear electrician from 1991–97, would stay each night.

-“I’m going to be a homeless veteran for 133 days,” says Zurhellen, who served in the Navy from 1991–97.
+“I’m going to be a homeless veteran for 133 days,” said Zurhellen at a kickoff ceremony in April.
 “I’m just gonna figure it out, like millions of homeless do.”

 “I’ve seen first-hand the significant problems facing our veterans today, especially our younger veterans returning from Iraq and Afghanistan,” he says.
 “Most folks don’t fully realize the extent of serious issues like suicide and homelessness affecting our returning heroes.
 Our goal should be zero: zero veteran suicides and zero veteran homelessness.
 We simply need to do a better job of taking care of our veterans.”

-Zurhellen won’t always be alone on his walk.
-The first leg will be shared by an old Navy pal, and Zurhellen plans to visit VFW posts along his route and talk with other veterans.
-Well-wishers can follow VetZero’s Facebook page to track his journey and send letters to the post offices along his route.
-The professor, who is well known for his sense of humor in the classroom, had a special request: “I will also accept any and all donations of Nutter Butters.”
+Zurhellen was mostly alone on his walk, although the first leg was shared by an old Navy pal.
+Zurhellen visited VFW posts along his route and talked with other veterans.
+Well-wishers followed VetZero’s Facebook page to track his journey and send letters to the post offices along his route.